 Within just a few days, the NGINX Plus deployment on AWS processed more requests more efficiently than the old architecture based on open source NGINX.

 Now, Team Internet uses NGINX Plus in conjunction with Amazon Elastic Load Balancer (ELB), Datadog, and AWS Lambda to autoscale and deliver its Node.js application.
 The development team set up NGINX Plus servers as an Auto Scaling group connected to ELB.
-If there is a spike in traffic, ELB detects this and automatically bring up new NGINX Plus instances to handle additional load.
+If there is a spike in traffic, ELB detects this and automatically brings up new NGINX Plus instances to handle additional load.
 When the traffic spike dies down, the additional instances are destroyed to save Team Internet money.

 NGINX Plus also helps Team Internet determine when to scale backend instances up and down by providing information about traffic flow via its extended status API.
 The extended status API provides a wealth of metrics about the performance of backend instances.
 Team Internet feeds this data into Datadog using the prebuilt plug‑in made available by the NGINX team.
 When traffic load passes a certain threshold, an alert is triggered and additional Node.js servers are started to handle the traffic.
 Just as with the NGINX Plus tier, when the traffic level dies down, the additional instances are gracefully removed to help reduce costs.